goldbergyoni/nodebestpractices/sections/errorhandling/documentingusingswagger.md

-# Document API errors using OpenAPI Specification (eka Swagger) or GraphQL
+# Document API errors using OpenAPI Specification (earliar known as Swagger) or GraphQL

 ### One Paragraph Explainer